 Etnam Street is also home to a Ford garage (Watsons), a newsagent and a Fish and Chip Shop amongst others.

 West Street is home to The Talbot Hotel.
 This coaching house provides the ideal base for touring the area (the hotel has its own private car park), or for a drink and an excellent meal from the fine selection on offer.
 Stop at the Blue Note Jazz café to sample delightful meals and snacks, and savour the unbeatable atmosphere - some live jazz events are held here.
 Border Books, an independent book shop, stood on the corner of West Street and Rainbow Street for many, many years, but it closed in 2013.
 Another victim of Internet shopping?
 The Corner of Rainbow Street and Burgess Street is home to Caldicotts Solicitors.

-Also in Burgess Street, in the Old Penny Bank is Powell Price Insurance, and a little further along is the Shebagh Indian Restaurant and Take-Away.
+A little further along Burgess Street is the Shabagh Indian Restaurant and Take-Away.
 The town library is also accessible from Burgess Street.

 The junction of Burgess Street, Broad Street and High Street is known as the Buttercross, and was the former home of what is now known as Grange Court.

 Barclays Bank and its chambers now stand on this site, with an appealing arcade of shops, known as Buttercross Arcade.
 Broad Street itself is dominated by Georgian facades.
 The Grape Vaults is one of the most respected drinking establishments in the town offering bar food and real ales.
 Also in Broad Street is The Lion Gallery, home to art of all descriptions from local artists and Fletchers newsagent.
 And Roundabout Stationary has moved into Broad Street from Church Street.
 Lion Court, off Broad Street has Leominster Marches Housing Association and the Job Centre.